 A course introducing students to the historical, theoretical, and practical aspects of publications management.
-In this course we will gain familiarity with the responsibilities of people who manage a variety of publications including in-house publications, those of independent companies, organization-wide information policies, and professional publications.
+In this course we will gain familiarity with the responsibilities of people who manage a variety of publications including: in-house publications, those of independent companies, organization-wide information policies, and professional publications.
 We will cover the principles of effective visual and document design, the role of the technical communicator in the design process, and the application of professional design principles and production techniques to create effective print and digital publications.
-We will also assist in the management and production of The Agora and Calliope.
 Prerequisite: Junior standing.
+Explorations prerequisite: Successful completion of all four Foundations courses or the WOC Portfolio.
+Explorations credit may only be earned for a course if this prerequisite is completed prior to the commencement of the course.
 Typically offered every other year.
 4 Semester Hours.

-WRT 312 Writing and the Web
+WRT 312G Writing and the Web